mikalv/xnuwiki/Home.md

 # XNU Wiki

+## Acronym

+XNU stands ironically for X is Not Unix.
+Where Apple's marketing say's it's Unix :)

 ## High Level Overview

 XNU kernel is part of the Darwin operating system for use in OS X and iOS operating systems.
 XNU is an acronym for X is Not Unix.